collerepo/Port-Shinobi/README.md

 **Description:**
 ------------------------
 Port Shinobi is a Python-based port scanner designed to evade detection by modern security systems.
-It employs advanced techniques such as polymorphism, metamorphism, and anti-debugging to remain stealthy while scanning for open ports on a target system.
+It employs advanced techniques such as polymorphism, metamorphism, and anti-debugging to remain undetected while scanning for open ports on a target system.

 **Features:**
 -----------------------